snowie-swe/chkp-api-playground/01-tf-s1c/Publish-best-practices.md

 Example Policy creation with the Check Point Terraform Provider

-Source your credentials for the SmartCenter or MDS using the creds file.
-The Check Point Terraform provider will read them from the enviroment.
-For Example

-If you are running Github Codespace add them Codespaces secrets.

-On unix/linux run: ```source creds_``` or ```source creds_MDS```

 ### Publish best options and practices
 As of right now, Terraform does not provide native support for post publish and install-policy.
 There are a cople of diffrent ways to handle that:
 - Out of band publish using